DCotterill/halixia-hugo/content/ma/swimming-benefits-2090.md

 layout: static
 ---

-What are the benefits of swimming
+What are the benefits of swimming.

 Find out how diving into swimming provides a low-impact, full-body workout, cardiovascular health, and improved endurance.